- Official EFT Tutorial

-Once you feel like you have resolved the pieces, put yourself in the actual situation to see if you can trigger the issue again.
+Once you feel like you have resolved alle aspects, put yourself in the actual situation (or relive the situation as if it is happening right now) to see if you can trigger the issue again.
 If you do, that’s good news.
 There is more to do and you know where to start.
 If it is impractical to put yourself in the actual situation then vividly imagine it.

-If you get stuck or reach a plateau and don’t know what Aspects to address, again put yourself in an actual situation or vividly imagine the issue and see what comes up.
+If you get stuck or reach a plateau and don’t know what Aspects to address, again put yourself in an actual situation or vividly imagine the issue (again, by stepping into the situation as if it is happening right now) and see what comes up.

 Most issues are not resolved right away, so don’t be surprised if it takes time and practice to get lasting results.
 We have only just begun.

 In the following demonstration, Tina uses Basic EFT to address a memory.
 Similar to the accident example above, this memory has a handful of Aspects ... how many can you identify?